 At Southern Methodist University, Dr. Elfi Kraka, the Chair of the Department of Chemistry, has devoted much of her research to the development of anti-cancer drug design.
 Her work developing drugs and therapies that can treat currently incurable diseases is just one example of the ways in which Chemistry impacts the everyday lives of all people.Here are more examples from industries where Chemistry is improving how we live and the future of our communities:

-At SMU in the Computational and Theoretical Chemistry Group (CATCO), we emphasize this interdisciplinary approach by no longer offering graduate courses in the classical disciplines of chemistry (general, organic, analytical, and physical), but instead, teaching our courses on the major topics in an interdisciplinary way, focusing our research and teaching efforts on the intersections of chemistry with areas of current need.
+At SMU in the Department of Chemistry, we emphasize this interdisciplinary approach by no longer offering graduate courses in the classical disciplines of chemistry (general, organic, analytical, and physical), but instead, teaching our courses on the major topics in an interdisciplinary way, focusing our research and teaching efforts on the intersections of chemistry with areas of current need.

-One major criterion of the research work at CATCO is the chemical relevance of the results obtained from our efforts for Chemistry, Pharmacy, or Nanotechnology.
-Therefore, the members of CATCO collaborate and continuously seek new cooperation with experimental groups in all disciplines of Chemistry, Pharmacy, and Nanotechnology.
+One major criterion of the research work at SMU's Department of Chemistry is the chemical relevance of the results obtained from our efforts for Chemistry, Pharmacy, or Nanotechnology.
+Therefore, Chemistry Professors at SMU collaborate and continuously seek new cooperation with experimental groups in all disciplines of Chemistry, Pharmacy, and Nanotechnology.